Library Board approved April 15, 2009

 Willful refusal to comply with any lawful directions of an individual identified as being in a position of authority

 Performing job assignments in a grossly negligent manner

 Possessing, carrying or using a weapon

 Engaging in indecent or illegal conduct

-The Executive Director may designate the Assistant Director for Administration and Finance to act on behalf of the Director in employee disciplinary matters.
+The Executive Director may designate the Assistant Director for Administration Services or the Assistant Director for Public Services to act on behalf of the Director in employee disciplinary matters.